ejolly/pymer4/docs/api/models/glm.md

 **G**eneralized **L**inear **M**odels fit using Maximum-Likelihood-Estimation (MLE)

 GLMs are useful for estimating models with non-gaussian outcome variables.
-These include models like logistic regression for binary data and poisson regression for count data.
+These include models like logistic regression for binary data and poisson regression for count data that are controlled using the `family` and `link` arguments when initializing a model along with a formula and data.

-GLMs work just like LMs but additionally take a `family` and `link` argument when being initialized.
-For convenience, when estimating a logistic regression specifically (`family ='binomial'`), parameter estimates and uncertainty can be auto-converted to log-odd and probability scales.
+For some models like logistic regression, it can be helpful to use `.fit(exponentiate=True)` to transform estimates to the odds scale to aid interpretability.
+By default the `'fitted'` column in `model.data` and the output of `model.predict()` uses `type_predict = 'response'` so that model predictions are on the *response* scale, i.e. probabilities for logistic regression.

 ```python
 from pymer4 import load_dataset('titanic')